 Selection from CV

-Michael Patrick Vaughn.
-Forthcoming.
+Vaughn, Michael Patrick.
+2018.
 “Who Killed Cecil Palmer?
 The Role of Memory in Night Vale’s Self-Narrative Rupture.”
-In From Weather to the Void: Critical Approaches to Welcome to Night Vale, edited by J. A. Weinstock.
+Pp. 95-107 in From Weather to the Void: Critical Approaches to Welcome to Night Vale, edited by J. A. Weinstock.
 Palgrave.

 Vaughn, Michael Patrick.
 August 2018.
 “Meaning-Making and Trauma: Tensions in HIV/AIDS Discourse within Gay Collective Memory.”
 Panel Presentation: Interpretive Sociology Pre-Conference at the American Sociological Association Conference, Philadelphia, PA.